Tag Archives: Exploring Coney Island

 The main gallery.

-Day One Hundred and Thirty-Six: Visiting Brooklyn for Rose Night at the Brooklyn Botanical Garden & trip to Coney Island June 12th, 2019 (again on June 12th, 2024)
+Day One Hundred and Thirty-Six: Visiting Brooklyn for Rose Night at the Brooklyn Botanical Garden & trip to Coney Island June 12th, 2019 (again on June 12th, 2024 and June 11th, 2025)

 If you have never visited the Brooklyn Botanical Garden when visiting New York City you are missing a lot.
 I have been a member of the garden since 2002 and fell in love with walking around the gardens when visiting the Brooklyn Museum next door.
 It is the most relaxing place to walk around and just think.
 It is also nice to grab a book, sit under a tree and just relax.